Synthetixio/SIPs/SIPS/sip-53.md

 ### External Integrations

 It will be necessary to decide how to filter and display markets on dApps and other interfaces; whether integration with external platforms would be valuable, and which platforms, is another avenue that may be fruitful to investigate.

-### Functional Extensions

-Several potential extensions have been listed above.
-It should be determined which, if any, of these extensions should be pursued.

 ---